subaydah97/Autonomous-Systems/mqtt/readme.md

 ## Input, Persistent registry
 When gracefully terminated, the program will attempt to store the registry as a pickle file.
 If such a file is present at the start of runtime, it will attempt to load it.

 ## Output, JSON
+The program can be prompted to output the full registry to topic "OR/COMPLETE_REGISTRY" as an array of JSON objects, encoded in utf-8.

 # Adding obstacles
 Publish to "OR/NEW"